cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 1. Ability to write tests using the correct Mocha syntax
 2. Improved test readability
-3. Explicit control of the browser integration workflow being tests
+3. Explicit control of the browser integration workflow being tested
 4. Decreased test times
-4. Reduced the number of unnecessary test steps and viewport resizes
+5. Reduced the number of unnecessary test steps and viewport resizes

 When uplifting terra-framework to toolkit v5, we reduced our total test time by 12 minutes! and terra-popup's test-spec was reduced by over 150 lines of code!